GOODWILL AND INTANGIBLE ASSETS

 (Dollars in Thousands)

-Amortization of intangible assets totaled $1.0 million and $1.8 million for the years ended December 31, 2024 and 2023, respectively.
+Amortization of intangible assets totaled $1.0 million for the year ended December 31, 2024.
 All intangible assets were fully amortized as of December 31, 2024 and no further amortization expense is expected assuming there are no activities, such as acquisitions, which would result in additional amortizable intangible assets.

 About Goodwill & Intangibles Disclosures